worldline/ProSA/prosa_book/src/ch02-01-tvf.md

 ## Handling sensitive data

-At Worldline, since we process payments, buffers may contain sensitive data.
+At Worldline, since we process payments, messages may contain sensitive data.
 This data must not be printed or extracted from the application to ensure security.

-To address this, ProSA provides the [`TvfFilter`](https://docs.rs/prosa-utils/latest/prosa_utils/msg/tvf/trait.TvfFilter.html) trait, which allows filtering and masking sensitive data.
+To address this, ProSA provides the [`TvfFilter`](https://docs.rs/prosa-utils/latest/prosa_utils/msg/tvf/trait.TvfFilter.html) trait, which allows filtering and masking sensitive fields.

 Depending on your message, sensitive field may vary.
 Since `TvfFilter` is a trait, you can implement your own filter tailored to your message format.